debugacademy/academyvm/README.md

 ### 2 - Build the Virtual Machine

   1. Download this project and put it wherever you want.
+    - **@Debug Academy students:** This step was completed when you cloned this repository.
+No need to repeat.
   2. Make copies of both of the `example.*` files, and modify to your liking:
     - Copy `example.drupal.make.yml` to `drupal.make.yml`.
     - Copy `example.config.yml` to `config.yml`.
-  3. Create a local directory where Drupal will be installed and configure the path to that directory in `config.yml` (`local_path`, inside `vagrant_synced_folders`).
+    - **@Debug Academy:** These files do need to be cloned, but do not need to be modified at all.
+  3. Edit `config.yml`, set (`local_path`, inside `vagrant_synced_folders`) to the directory you created for your sites to reside.
+    - For example, I created: I will be using ~/Desktop/DebugAcademy/Sites
   4. Open Terminal, cd to this directory (containing the `Vagrantfile` and this README file).
+    - This is the directory named 'academyvm'
+    - See 001_command_line_basics.md for information on how to cd
   5. Type in `vagrant up`, and let Vagrant do its magic.

+@Debug Academy: We are not using Ansible.
 If you have Ansible installed on your host machine: Run `$ sudo ansible-galaxy install -r provisioning/requirements.yml --force` prior to step 5 (`vagrant up`), otherwise Ansible will complain about missing roles.

 Note: *If there are any errors during the course of running `vagrant up`, and it drops you back to your command prompt, just run `vagrant provision` to continue building the VM from where you left off.
 If there are still errors after doing this a few times, post an issue to this project's issue queue on GitHub with the error.*

 ### 3 - Configure your host machine to access the VM.

-  1. [Edit your hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), adding the line `192.168.88.88  drupalvm.dev` so you can connect to the VM.
+  1. [Edit your hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), adding the line `193.169.88.88  academyvm.dev` so you can connect to the VM.
     - You can have Vagrant automatically configure your hosts file if you install the `hostsupdater` plugin (`vagrant plugin install vagrant-hostsupdater`).
 All hosts defined in `apache_vhosts` or `nginx_hosts` will be automatically managed.
     - You can also have Vagrant automatically assign an available IP address to your VM if you install the `auto_network` plugin (`vagrant plugin install vagrant-auto_network`), and set `vagrant_ip` to `0.0.0.0` inside `config.yml`.
-  2. Open your browser and access [http://drupalvm.dev/](http://drupalvm.dev/).
+  2. Open your browser and access [http://academyvm.dev/](http://academyvm.dev/).
 The default login for the admin account is `admin` for both the username and password.

+**@Debug Academy students:** At this point, you are done setting up your vm.
+Reading more of this file is welcome and encouraged!

 ## Extra software/utilities